 While you might attract friends and be successful, it’s hard to feel truly valued when much of your life involves displaying a façade.
 Every time someone acknowledges and compliment something you feel is a core part of who you are, write it down and watch the affirming messages stack up.

-In addition, consider joining a club (or even an online group) that focuses on a niche interest that really speaks to your passions.
+In addition, consider joining a club that focuses on a niche interest that really speaks to your passions.